Are you a caregiver seeking support and education?

 Hospice Georgian Triangle offers both personal caregiver support and support groups.
 The personal caregiver support provides both emotional support as well as education around your caregiving role.
 The caregiver support groups provide you an opportunity to meet other caregivers, learn practical skills, self-care techniques and coping strategies.

 Palliative respite care

-Your loved one may also be eligible for a respite stay at Campbell House.
-Respite stays allow you to be relieved of your care responsibilities temporarily while your loved one is cared for 24-hours per day by the professional and compassionate staff at Campbell House, before returning home or to an alternate care setting.
+Your loved one may also be eligible for a palliative respite stay at Campbell House.
+Palliative respite stays allow you to be relieved of your care responsibilities temporarily while your loved one is cared for 24-hours per day by the professional and compassionate staff at Campbell House, before returning home or to an alternate care setting.